-As the advent of the COVID-19 pandemic played out, and all Australians in various stages of lockdown, Jane Hayman of Melbourne art gallery STATION and Luisa Bosci, director of Buxton International Collection orchestrated Victoria’s inaugural Quarantine Art Fair.
+As the advent of the COVID-19 pandemic played out, and all Australians were in various stages of lockdown, Jane Hayman of Melbourne art gallery STATION and Luisa Bosci, director of Buxton International Collection orchestrated Victoria’s inaugural Quarantine Art Fair.

 Hosted on Victoria’s Port Phillip Bay on the historic Commanding Officer’s House and Grounds at Point Nepean National Park, with scenic vistas of Port Phillip Bay, the event sought to bring Victorians a cultural experience that showcased established and emerging artists.